 Joel Federman, Ph.D., is a writer, teacher, and activist.
 He is Director of Saybrook's Transformative Social Change Program.
 He has a doctorate in political philosophy from the University of Southern California, and currently lives in San Francisco.

-During the Spring 2017 semester, Dr. Federman is teaching TSC 6510 CO Theory and Practice of Nonviolence and TSC 6610 CO Social System Transformation Theory, and is a member and/or chair of several dissertation, thesis and essay committees.
+During the Fall 2017 semester, Dr. Federman is teaching TSC 6510 CO Theory and Practice of Nonviolence and TSC 6610 CO Social System Transformation Theory, and is a member and/or chair of several dissertation, thesis and essay committees.